Native American slave ownership: Enslavement of people of African origin

-Katz thought that enslaving humans for profit contributed to divisiveness among tribes of the Southeast and promoted a class hierarchy based on "white blood".
+Katz thought that enslaving humans for profit contributed to divisiveness among tribes of the Southeast and promoted a class hierarchy based on "white blood."
 Some historians believe that class division was related more to the fact that several of the leadership clans accepted mixed-race chiefs, who were first and foremost on these tribes, and promoting assimilation or accommodation.
-The Choctaw and Chickasaw nations were also exceptions to the Cherokee, Creek, and Seminole nations; as these tribes abolished slavery immediately after the end of the Civil War the Chickasaw and Choctaw did not free all of the people they held in slavery until 1866.
+The Choctaw and Chickasaw nations were also exceptions to the Cherokee, Creek, and Seminole nations; as these tribes abolished slavery immediately after the end of the Civil War the Chickasaw and Choctaw didn't free all of the people they held in slavery until 1866.

-Tensions varied between African American and Native Americans in the South.
-By the early 1800s, sanctuary for people who escaped slavery changed.
+Tensions varied between African American and Native Americans in the south, as by the early 1800s sanctuary for people who escaped slavery changed.
 Sometimes people who had escaped slavery had a 50% chance that Native Americans may capture them and return them to the white people who enslaved them or even re-enslave them.
 Though some Native Americans had a strong dislike of slavery they lacked political power and a paternalist culture that pervaded the non-native south; as white men were seen as absolute masters in their households.
 It is unclear if Native American slaveholders sympathized with African American slaves as fellow people of color, class more than race may be a more useful prism through which to view masters of color.

 Christianity emerged as an important fault line separating some Native Americans and African Americans as most African Americans by the early 1800s had accepted the teachings of missionaries while few Native Americans particularly the Choctaw and Chickasaw in the south converted and still practiced traditional spiritual beliefs.
-Many Native Americans saw the attempts of missionization as a part US expansion.
+Many Native Americans saw the attempts of missionization as a part U.S. expansion.

-European colonists often required the return of runaway slaves—people who escaped those who held them in slavery—to be included as a provision in treaties with Native Americans.
+European colonists often required the return of runaway slaves--people who escaped those who held them in slavery--to be included as a provision in treaties with Native Americans.
 In 1726, the governor of New York, William Burnet, exacted a promise from the Iroquois to return all people who had escaped their captors.
 In the mid-1760s, the colonial government of New York requested the Huron and Delaware to return those people who had managed to escape slavery, but there was no record of those people having been returned.
 Colonists placed ads about "runaway slaves".